2022-23 Residence Life Handbook

 5:00 p.m. - 6:00 p.m. |

 A meal plan change can be made within the first 8 days of each term.
-Those changes must be made in writing to the Housing Office.
-Those changes can be
+Those changes must be made in writing to the housing office by emailing [email protected].
+No changes will be accepted beyond the following dates for each term.
+Students enrolled

 Term Meal Plan Change Deadline